 If you are experiencing a dental emergency, be sure to give us a call.
 We reserve time in our schedule for same-day appointments when necessary.

 At West Coast Dental, we don’t want financial concerns to prevent you from getting the dental care you need.
 We offer many payment options, including cash, checks, debit cards and most major credit cards.
 We also offer a special dental discount program through our Dental Alliance Discount Plan and financing through CareCredit and Dental Alliance Financing.
-Financing ensures you can get the dental services you need and make monthly payments that work for your budget.
+Financing ensures you can get the dental services you need and make monthly payment options that work for your budget.

 Accept Most Insurances